 Please carefully read the following information before submitting your request:

-Please keep in mind that the United States Constitution separates power between the legislative and judicial branches of government, and elected officials are not allowed to get involved in legal matters or cases before a court of law.
-In these instances, you may wish to seek legal counsel and speak with an attorney.
+Please keep in mind that the United States Constitution separates power between the legislative and judicial branches of government, and elected officials cannot interfere with legal matters or cases before a court of law.
+In these instances, you should speak with an attorney.